 \subsection{On-Site Analysis Workflows}

-The on-site data analysis for HERA has the constraint of looking at data in ``real time'', i.e., shortly after it is taken.
-In addition to this time constraint, the data must also be reduced by a factor of 100 or more in order to move it within the network bandwidth available.
+The on-site data analysis for HERA has the constraint of looking at data in ``real time'', i.e., shortly after they are taken.
+In addition to this time constraint, the data volume must also be reduced by a factor of 100 or more in order to move it within the network bandwidth available.
 We do not explore in detail the analysis steps taken, but instead focus on some of the requirements of various steps to highlight several features of the \texttt{hera\_opm} package.
-The generation of a pipeline workflow file and shell scripts is performed automatically by a monitoring system, after which the execution of the pipeline is begun.
+The generation of a pipeline workflow file and shell scripts is performed automatically by a monitoring system, after which the execution of the pipeline begins.

 As mentioned above, the \texttt{makeflow} program is used to control the overall flow of the pipeline steps.
 One important feature of \texttt{makeflow} is its ability to interface with several different cluster resource managers.
-For the on-site pipeline in HERA, we make use of Slurm,\footnote{\url{https://slurm.schedmd.com/}} which helps distribute the work of various tasks across a heterogeneous series of compute nodes.
+For the on-site pipeline in HERA, we make use of Slurm, which helps distribute the work of various tasks across a heterogeneous series of compute nodes.
 In particular, several analysis steps can take advantage of graphics processing units (GPUs) to accelerate calculations, and assigning these nodes to separate partitions in the Slurm cluster allows for specific tasks to be assigned to them.
 These computing options are specified in the configuration script (as for the \texttt{XRFI} step seen in Listing~\ref{list:config}), and are handled by Slurm.